parmegv/leap_doc/docs/tech/secure-email/en.md

 * Key availability: Almost every attempt to solve the key validation problem turns into a key availability problem, because once you have validated a public key, you need to make sure that this validation is available to the user on all the possible devices they might want to send or receive messages on.
 * Key revocation: What happens when a private key is lost, and a user want to issue a new public key?
 None of the projects in this report have an answer for how to deal with this in a post-CA and post-WoT world.

+The projects that use a public key as a unique identifier do not have the key validation problem, because they do no need to try to bind a human memorable identifier to a long non-memorable public key: they simply enforce the use of the public key as the user's address.
+For example, rather than `alice@example.org` as the identifier, these systems might use `8b3b2213ff00e5fb684b003d005ed2fb`.
+In place of the key validation problem, this approach raises the key exchange problem: how do two parties initially exchange long public keys with one another?
+This approach is taken by all the P2P projects listed here (although there do exist some P2P application that don't use public key identifiers).

 Some of the major experimental approaches to solving the problem of public key discovery and validation include:

 1. Inline: Many of the projects here plan to simply include the user's public key as an attachment to every outgoing email (or in a footer or SMTP header).